Benjamin-Loison/Messenger-notification-on-website-change/README.md

 But it is a standalone working Python script.

 Running on Linux with this crontab: * * * * * cd /home/messenger/live/; ./main.py website.com/subfolder/file.php

+NB: I am not responsible for ban issues with your Messenger account, if it is not lightly used.